nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ![open_ssh_authorized_keys_properties](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/open_ssh_authorized_keys_properties.png)
 ### Step 5 - Edit the sshd_config file of the SFTP server to configure public key based authentication
 * `sshd_config` file is located at `C:\ProgramData\ssh` folder of the SFTP server
+* Open it with a text editor like Notepad or VS code
+*

 ## Setup SFTP client in windows using WinSCP
 * Download WinSCP at https://winscp.net/eng/download.php